BirdeeHub/make_minesweeper_tutorial/app/README.md

 The rest of the source files are just the other windows.

-**Random note** I play with scaling to make my terrible explosions look good.
-Go to Game Over Function at end of Grid and do what it says if you want to use a real explosion icon

 _______________________________________________________________________________________________________________________________________________

 Enjoy the game!
 Maybe change what you don't like and learn along the way!
 New colors is the easiest place to start.
 You can do it!